onassar/JavaScript-FaviconStamping/README.md

 library that would inject favicons (from [DuckDuckGo](https://duckduckgo.com/) at the moment) could be useful for others.

-And thus we have `JavaScript-RemoteURLOpener`.
+And thus we have `JavaScript-FaviconStamper`.

 Simple goals: